ShenbagaPriya6/talktotext/README.md

 - Errors during audio transcription
 - Errors during text translation

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue to discuss any changes or improvements.

-## 📜 License

-This project is licensed under the MIT License.

 ## 💖 Acknowledgements

 Special thanks to the developers and maintainers of the libraries and tools used in this project, including Flask, MoviePy, SpeechRecognition, googletrans, yt-dlp, and FFmpeg.